ErpNetDocs/tech/modules/crm/presales/index.md

 The deals documents can be easily transformed into Offers (quotes), which contain detailed line items.

-@Crm.Presales.Offers allow the customer to be presented with optional items.
+Entries in the @Crm.Presales.Offers allows the customer to be presented with optional items.
 After approving some or all of the optional items, the offer can generate @Crm.Sales.SalesOrders in the [Sales](../sales/index.md) module.